deco3500-2017/team-apollo/README.md

 #### Wireframing

 Through the research undertaken as part of the research and requirements gathering phases, an improved level of wireframing was able to complete and let the team create an early prototype to perform user testing on.
-These designs were created using Balsamiq as a test for the possible form of the application and can be found [Here](https://marvelapp.com/6f8aaia/screen/33069368)
+These designs were created using Balsamiq as a test for the possible form of the application and can be found [here](https://marvelapp.com/6f8aaia/screen/33069368).

 ### Phase 3: Design

-#### The Pivot in design
+#### Data-Collection Pivot
 --- I think we need to mention here how our idea evolved from the user-generated content to passive data collection via sensors.
 Along with this pivot privacy became a greater concern for the project as access to the sensors on the users' intimately held devices was required.
 This resulted in a document where we explored how to handle this.

 [Privacy Concerns for the User](https://github.com/deco3500-2017/team-apollo/blob/master/phase3/privacy.md)

+#### Brand & Style Guide

+The projects style guide is a document that outlines the choices of colour, structure and typography to be used within the project.
+The benefit of creating this style guide was to give the designers a platform to have a defined set of styles to apply to the application as we moved from Wireframing through to Low-Fidelity designs.
+The style guide can be found [here](https://github.com/deco3500-2017/team-apollo/blob/master/phase2/styleGuide.md).

-#### Design stuff: Brand & Style Guide, Low-Fi Designs, Invision Prototyping
+#### Low-Fidety Designs & Invision Prototyping

-Content here.
+A set of low-fidelity designs were created using Sketch to translate the function that had been proposed for the application into an aethsical piece of work that could be communicated to the user.
+Once a set of designs were agreed upon, they were translatted into a static prototype using Invision, which can be found [here](https://invis.io/98E2N49TW).

 ### Phase 4: Prototyping